- This event has passed.

-Two half-bursaries are available.
+Four half-bursaries are available.
 Please contact us if you would like to apply.
-All applications must be received before 1st May.
+All applications must be received before 1st March 2018.
 Applications will be reviewed by our bursary committee and we aim to give a decision no later than six weeks before the start of the course.

 “Highly recommend this course to anyone seeking a deeper understanding of meditation.
 I have been meditating for several years and have learned so much more from attending this course.
 The teaching was clear, precise and supportive.”